njohnso6/nia_snakemake_class/03_reproducibility/A.md

 - an environment specified in conda becomes less portable as it becomes more specific (e.g. Python=3.8 instead of Python = 3)
 - the workflow may work differently because of less specific package versions

+Let's take a look at the file in this folder called fully_pinned_example.yml

+Such a spcific environment would be unlikely to build on a machine other than Biowulf

 Snakemake allows environments for each rule to be specified, if desired.
-There are other ways to use Conda in Snakemake but this is the most recommended way becuase a written record exists for each rule and if the environment specifications are version controlled anyone can track how the environment has changed over time.
+There are other ways to use Conda in Snakemake but this is the most recommended way becuase:
+- a written record exists for each rule
+- this allows the environment specifications to be version-controlled
+- including only the necessary packages for each rule increases the liklihoodmore specific versions can be used

 Go back to exercise01 in the exercise folder